noaione/yuusha-shoukan-ln/sources/v08/chapter6.md

 While traveling and helping people in various places, she continued to do what she thought was generally right.
-In a sense, she was stoic even to herself, and although she was born with little magic power,it was at least conspicuously growing, and before long, even in the vast Demon Realm, she had become a strong person who could be counted among the top.
+In a sense, she was stoic even to herself, and although she was born with little magic power, it was at least conspicuously growing, and before long, even in the vast Demon Realm, she had become a strong person who could be counted among the top.